UFC President Dana White Gives Insight About Francis Ngannou’s Two-Consecutive Losses

 The UFC gave Ngannou another chance to rise to the top of the heavyweight ranking, making the fight between him and Derrick Lewis the co-main event of UFC 226.
 Ngannou once again lost via unanimous decision, and longtime color commentator called the match the worst heavyweight fight he had ever seen.
 Lewis has some excuse for his poor performance at UFC 226.

 The 33-year-old fighter reportedly headed into the fight dealing with back issues.
 Still, Lewis managed to dominate Ngannou, throwing 22 strikes over the latter’s 11.
-After his last two embarrassing fights, it remains unknown what is the UFC’s next plan for Ngannou.
+After his last two embarrassing fights, it remains unknown what the UFC’s plan is for Ngannou.
 White’s recent statement is a strong message for Ngannou, and if he won’t change his attitude, it is highly likely that the UFC won’t give him another big fight.